rachel0608/file-system-implementation/README.txt

         This program contains another fake disk.

     Makefile
         This file contains specfics on how to compile the .c file into the specified executable.

     README.txt
         Contains the text you see here.

+    README-backend.txt
+        Contains more information about the backend files and how to run them.
+        Contains tests and details on which functions work, are partially working, and have not been implemented.

+    README-frontend.txt
+        Contains more information about the frontend files and how to run them.
+        Contains tests and details on which functions work, are partially working, and have not been implemented.

-    datafiles (folder)
+    disks (folder)
-      A folder full of fragmented disk files for resubmission testing.

-      The fragmented disk files in the folder: datafile-frag
-        1024-direct
-        1024-empty
-        blocksize
-        empty
-        freelist
-        large
-        large-frag-withfree
-        larger-frag-withfree
-        medium
-        medium2
-        small
-        verify-defragmentation -> used to verify the defragmentation
+        disk_layout.txt
+            Contains information on how each fake disk is laid out.

+        fake_disk_1.img
+        fake_disk_2.img
+            Contains the fake_disks .img

 How to Clean:
 =============